Dagmar Kersten

-Dagmar Kersten (born 28 October 1970) is a German former gymnast.
-She represented East Germany at the 1988 Olympic Games, winning a silver medal on the uneven bars, and a bronze medal in the team event.
+Dagmar Kersten (born 28 October 1970) is a German former artistic gymnast.
+She represented East Germany at the 1988 Olympic Games, winning a silver medal on the uneven bars and a bronze medal in the team event.
 In 1985, she won four medals at the World Championships, including silver on the bars and bronze in the all-around.
 She was awarded the Patriotic Order of Merit.

 Career

+Kersten was encouraged to train in gymnastics by her father, and she was scouted for her gymnastics talent due to having a large amount of energy and a small stature.
+At nine, she began boarding at an elite training school in East Berlin, and at 13 she joined the national team.
+She trained almost 40 hours a week and experienced verbal abuse and extreme weight management, though she recounted overall enjoying her boarding school experience in the early years.

+Without her knowledge, Kersten was part of the East German doping program and was given pills starting at 13.
+She was told some pills were vitamins given to infants to help their bones develop.

-Kersten won a bronze medal on the vault at the 1985 European Championships, where she also finished fifth in the all-around and sixth on the balance beam.
-At the 1985 World Championships in Montreal, she won a bronze medal in the team event, and a bronze medal in the all-around behind joint winners Oksana Omelianchik and Elena Shushunova of the Soviet Union.
-She also made all four apparatus finals, winning silver on bars behind GDR teammate Gabriele Fahnrich, and a bronze on the vault.
-She was sixth on floor and eighth on beam.
+Kersten won a bronze medal on the vault at the 1985 European Championships, where she also finished fifth in the all-around, tied with Ecaterina Szabo, and sixth on the balance beam.
+At the 1985 World Championships in Montreal, she won a bronze medal in the team event as the highest-scoring member of the team and another in the all-around behind joint winners Oksana Omelianchik and Elena Shushunova of the Soviet Union.
+She also made all four apparatus finals, where she won silver on bars behind GDR teammate Gabriele Fahnrich and a bronze on the vault.
+She was sixth on floor and eighth on the balance beam.

-Without her knowledge, Kersten was part of the East German doping program.
 In 1985, she suffered a serious spine injury and had to stop training.
 As part of her recovery treatment, she was prescribed Oral Turinabol, an anabolic steroid.
 Her physician, Dr. Bernd Pansold, was later convicted in 1998 for the procurement of drugs to minors.
-Before the 1988 Olympics, she was administered other performance-enhancing drugs under disguise of nutrition supplements.
+Before the 1988 Olympics, she was administered other performance-enhancing drugs under the disguise of nutrition supplements.

-At the 1988 Olympics in Seoul, Kersten won two medals; bronze in the team event, followed by a silver medal on bars behind Romanian Daniela Silivas.
+At the 1988 Olympics in Seoul, Kersten won two medals: bronze in the team event, followed by a silver medal on bars behind Romanian Daniela Silivas.
 She also finished sixth in the vault final and eighth in the all-around.